tabreturn/tabreturn.github.io/_posts/2018-06-27-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <figcaption>Notice the length of the scroll track, and how the display window fails to display the background colour.</figcaption>
 </figure>

 This code has crashed your program by sending it into an infinitive loop.
-To explain, `i` is equal to zero, and therefore less-than-or-equal to `23`.
+To explain, `i` is equal to zero, and therefore less-than to `24`.
 But, unlike an if statement, the `while` repeatedly executes the `print` line until value of `i` exceeds twenty-three -- which is never.

 To increment `i` by one each time the line is printed, add one to it with each iteration of the loop:

 {% highlight py %}
 i = 0

-while i <= 23:
+while i < 24:
     print(i)
     i = i + 1
 {% endhighlight %}